How to Install Google Chrome on Fedora Linux

 Disable Google Chrome Repositories

-If you no longer need the Google Chrome repositories, disable them to prevent unwanted updates or repository errors:
+If you no longer need the Google Chrome repositories, then disable them to prevent unwanted updates or repository errors:

 sudo dnf config-manager setopt 'google-chrome*.enabled=0'